 Getting organized and ready for your move:

-I used a spiral notebook each time we moved and despite my fondness for digital files and lists, I would use the same again.
-The notebook was easy for me.
-I added notes and items on the fly.
-Multiple lists, categorized, with a few pages in between each category for flexibility, random thoughts and scribbles worked well in the notebook.
+Using a spiral notebook each time we move, despite my fondness for digital files and lists, works best for me.
+And yes, I would use the same again.
+I add notes and items on the fly.
+Multiple lists, categorized, with a few pages in between each category for flexibility, random thoughts and scribbles fill the notebook.

-I used the back of the notebook, beginning on the last page working forwards, for random notes and thoughts and either categorized later, or got them done quickly the same day.
+The back of the notebook is used, beginning on the last page working forwards, for random notes and thoughts to be either categorized later, or done quickly the same day.

-The notebook fit easily into my bag.
-I kept track of things I needed to do and marked them complete with the date.
+The notebook fits easily into my bag.
+I keep track of things I need to do and mark them complete with the date.
 There was plenty of room for extra notes.

-This isn’t the time to suddenly try something new.
-I really recommend using whatever method and size you are most comfortable with, paper or digital.
+A side note, or moving tip, from experience.
+This isn’t really the time to try something new.
+Use whatever method and size you are most comfortable with, paper or digital.
 Once you are in your new place, then I encourage you to try new things and explore.
 There are lots of ideas in our online course.

 Making your moving checklist(s):

-Once you’ve obtained your “notebook” of choice, start creating a master list of everything you’ll need to do and take into consideration, such as:
+Once you’ve obtained your “notebook” of choice, create a master list of everything you need to do and take into consideration, such as: